 - Sign-in: Please print your full name clearly to help us track attendance.
 Include your email addresses if you want to be on our mailing list.

 - Most people place a contribution in the box as a way of giving back.
-(If there is a set tuition, please pay prior to class.)
+(If there is a set tuition, please be prepared to pay prior to class.)

 - Remove your shoes and leave them under the bench.